liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/01-preparing-android-projects-for-liferay-screens.markdown

 2. Force a Maven update to download all the dependencies.

-If Maven doesn't automatically locate the artifact, you must add the jCenter as a new repository in your maven settings (e.g., `.m2/settings.xml` file):
+If Maven doesn't automatically locate the artifact, you must add jCenter as a new repository in your maven settings (e.g., `.m2/settings.xml` file):

     <profiles>
         <profile>